 This guide provides an introduction to ChatGPT for faculty at the University of Windsor.
 Please note that although we strive to be as current as possible, as artificial intelligence is changing and advancing rapidly, the information contained below may not be the most up-to-date.
 Therefore, you may want to check with relevant University of Windsor sources of information such as Senate policies, the Office of Open Learning, the Centre for Teaching and Learning, department/school/faculty/unit policies, Academic Integrity and WUFA.
+For more information and best practices related to use of generative AI as an instructor visit the University of Windsor's Generative AI website.

 Background Information